One Act Play Performed by Students Entertains at Lou Ashe Symposium

 The Panelists were Marcus Crowder, Theater Reviewer for the Sacramento Bee; Art Scotland, '74, a retired Presiding Justice for the California Court of Appeal, and Professor Cary Bricker, also a former Federal Public Defender.
 After the reading, a panel led by Judge Tochterman discussed the themes and invited reflections from the audience of students and faculty members.

 About the Lou Ashe Symposium

 Lou Ashe was a long-time partner in Belli, Ashe & Choulos, the San Francisco law firm founded by Melvin Belli, the late eccentric "King of Torts."
 Ashe's pioneer work in the 1956 Cutter polio vaccine case set the precedent for strict liability in defective drug cases.
-Ashe founded and guided the annual Lou Ashe Practical Legal Symposium at Pacific McGeorge over a 10-year period until his death in 1981.
+Ashe founded and guided the annual Lou Ashe Practical Legal Symposium at McGeorge over a 10-year period until his death in 1981.
 His many friends and colleagues established a memorial fund to help underwrite expenses for an annual lecture in his honor.